mouelhis/adawrplatoon/README.md

 ## Application compilation

 The BlueZ library (5.44 or higher) should be ARM-cross compiled.
-The library is vailable under http://www.bluez.org/download/.
-I remember following the steps described in https://wiki.beyondlogic.org/index.php?title=Cross_Compiling_BlueZ_Bluetooth_tools_for_ARM (the complicated steps were to cross-compile dependencies).
+The library is vailable under this [link](http://www.bluez.org/download/).
+I remember following the steps described in this [tutorial](https://wiki.beyondlogic.org/index.php?title=Cross_Compiling_BlueZ_Bluetooth_tools_for_ARM) (the complicated steps were to cross-compile dependencies).

 ## Conact
 Sebti Mouelhi (sebti _dot_ mouelhi _at_ ece _dot_ fr)